How To Respond To Bad Online Reviews For Your Business In 2022: The Ultimate Guide

 - What you tell them in ads and marketing.
 (Via your website, social channels, flyers, etc.)

-- What they learn from reviews.
-(Good or bad online reviews on Yelp, etc. or word of mouth reviews)
+- What they learn from your online business reviews.
+(Both good and bad online reviews on Facebook, Yelp, Amazon, etc. are as strong as word of mouth reviews)

 What this means is that while marketing your business and creating a brand value is important, having a good online reputation is equally important.